OriolMoreno/C.A.R.L.E.S/README.md

 ### Brisca AI
 Requirements for the algorithm: python 3

-The first module is the AI that drives the game flow, it's the one who decides which card to choose from those on C.A.R.L.E.S.' hand, based on what a human player could see, and more.
+The first module is the AI that drives the game flow, it's the one who decides which card to choose from those on _C.A.R.L.E.S._' hand, based on what a human player could see, and more.
 It is explained in more detail in the [report](https://github.com/OriolMoreno/C.A.R.L.E.S/blob/master/reports/RLP_SPRINT_5%20-%20Final%20Report.pdf)), both it's python version for the actual raspberry pi-driven robot and the rework we made for the Unity videogame.

 ### Card Detection with computer vision
 We made a program based on computer vision able to detect the number and suit of a card with any rotation and different backgrounds and illuminations.
 Here we show a part of the process: